junxit/us-congress-bills-111/metadata.md

 - 2010-03-11 — Introduced in Senate
 - 2010-03-11 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced: CR S1461)
 - 2010-03-11 — Sponsor introductory remarks on measure.
 (CR S1460-1461)
+- 2010-05-19 — Committee on Veterans' Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+111-623.
+- 2010-08-05 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-08-05 — Committee on Veterans' Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 111-281.
+- 2010-08-05 — Committee on Veterans' Affairs.
+Reported by Senator Akaka without amendment.
+With written report No. 111-281.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 550.